-4) Undated participating subordinated notes issued by BNP SA between 1984 and 1988 for a total amount of €337 million are redeemable only in the event of the liquidation of the Bank, but may be redeemed in accordance with the terms specified in the French law of January 3, 1983.
+4) Undated participating subordinated notes issued by BNP SA in September 1984 for a total amount of \in 337 million are redeemable only in the event of the liquidation of the Issuer, but may be redeemed in accordance with the terms specified in the French law of January 3, 1983.
 Under this option, 32,000 of the 2,212,761 notes originally issued were redeemed and subsequently cancelled in 2012.
 Payment of interest is obligatory, but the Board of Directors may postpone interest payments if the Ordinary General Meeting of shareholders held to approve the financial statements notes that there is no income available for distribution.

-Subordinated debt comprises an issue of Convertible And Subordinated Hybrid Equity-linked Securities (CASHES) made by Fortis Bank SA/NV (now acting in Belgium under the commercial name BNP Paribas Fortis) in December 2007, for a nominal amount of €3 billion and a market value of €1,025 million at December 31, 2011.
-They bear interest at a floating rate equal to three-month Euribor plus a margin equal to 2% paid quarterly in arrears.
-The CASHES are undated but may be exchanged for twinned Fortis SA/NV and Fortis N.V. (now named ageas SA/NV and ageas N.V., hereafter together referred to as "Ageas") shares (such twinned shares, "Fortis Units") at the holder's sole discretion at a price per Fortis Unit of €23.94.
-The CASHES will be automatically exchanged into Fortis Units on December 19, 2014 if the price of the Fortis Units is higher than or equal to €35.91 for twenty consecutive trading days.
-The principal amount will never be redeemed in cash and may not be bought back by the issuer Fortis Bank SA/NV or the co-obligor Ageas.
-The rights of the CASHES holders are limited to 46,439,042 Fortis Units held by Fortis Bank SA/NV and pledged for the benefit of the CASHES holders (i.e., the remainder, following the conversion of the CASHES acquired by the Bank as described below, of the 125,313,283 Fortis Units that Fortis Bank SA/NV acquired on the date of issuance of the CASHES).
+5) Subordinated debt comprises an issue of Convertible And Subordinated Hybrid Equity-linked Securities (CASHES) made by Fortis Bank SA/NV (now acting in Belgium under the commercial name BNP Paribas Fortis) in December 2007, for a nominal amount of ε 3 billion and a market value of ε 780 million at December 31, 2014.
+They bear interest at a floating rate equal to three-month EURIBOR plus a margin equal to 2% paid quarterly in arrears.
+The CASHES are undated but may be exchanged for Ageas (previously Fortis SA/NV) shares at the holder's sole discretion at a price per Ageas share of ε 239.40.
+However, as of 19 December 2014, the CASHES are subject to automatic exchange into Ageas shares if the price of Ageas shares is equal to or higher than ε 359.10 for twenty consecutive trading days.
+The principal amount will never be redeemed in cash.
+The rights of CASHES holders are limited to the Ageas shares held by BNP Paribas Fortis and pledged to them.